abpframework/abp/docs/en/Migration-Guides/Abp-8_2.md

 ## Moved members page directory for Blogging Module

-With this version on, ABP Framework allows you to use single blog mode, without needing to define a blog and a prefix.
+With this version on, ABP allows you to use single blog mode, without needing to define a blog and a prefix.
 With this change, the following namespace changes were done:
 * `Volo.Blogging.Pages.Blog` -> `Volo.Blogging.Pages.Blogs`
 * `Volo.Blogging.Pages.Members` -> `Volo.Blogging.Pages.Blogs.Members` (members folder)